joostlek/home-assistant.io/source/_posts/2025-06-25-voice-chapter-10.markdown

 The sentence format for Speech-to-Phrase is getting an upgrade!
 Besides making it simpler for community members to contribute, it now allows for more thorough testing to ensure compatibility with existing Home Assistant commands.

-We have also begun experimenting with more precise sentence generation, restricting sentences like "set the <light> to red" only to lights that support setting color.
+We have also begun experimenting with more precise sentence generation, restricting sentences like "set the {light} to red" only to lights that support setting color.
 Another improvement is making Speech-to-Phrase more careful about combining names and articles in certain languages.
 For instance, in French, a device or entity that starts with a vowel or an "h" will have an "l" apostrophe at its beginning, such as l'humidificateur or l'entrée.
 Allowing Speech-to-Phrase to understand this avoids it guessing pronunciations for nonsensical combinations.

 Speech-to-Phrase currently supports **six languages**, namely English, French, German, Dutch, Spanish, and Italian.
 We are now engaging with language leaders to add support for Russian, Czech, Catalan, Greek, Romanian, Portuguese, Polish, Hindi, Basque, Finnish, Mongolian, Slovenian, Swahili, Thai, and Turkish --- this takes our language support to **21 languages** 🥳!